openshift/enhancements/enhancements/builds/entitlements.md

 QE already has existing test cases around using subscription manager with the manual process in play today for 4.x.
 They will be adjusted and serve as the minimum for implementations of this proposal.
 Most likely this is sufficient, but due diligence around additional testing for the other scenarios will be assessed during test case review.

+And a note to QE:  the RHCOS team wanted us to know they tested the "jump-host" scenario with respect to Satellite in the 4.3 timeframe.
+See https://docs.google.com/document/d/1-Il7O86vQBTKq2QNe47kQF-66n1NHgM9drEmtKWeELU/edit#heading=h.igkdrwoly0rc for details.

 ### Graduation Criteria